The Latin Recording Academy: Organization

 Map of where voting members of the Latin Recording Academy live.

 The Latin Recording Academy draws its membership from music professionals from Spanish- and Portuguese-speaking communities worldwide, namely Latin America, Iberia, and the United States.
 Through its efforts, the Latin Academy works to strengthen these communities through networking opportunities and educational outreach.

-Under the nearly two-decade leadership of Gabriel Abaroa, the Latin Recording Academy experienced significant growth, becoming a respected international entity with exceptional financial stability and strong credibility.
+Under the nearly two-decade leadership of Gabriel Abaroa, the Latin Recording Academy experienced significant growth.
 He was instrumental in transitioning the Latin Grammy Awards telecast from English to Spanish, broadening its appeal to Spanish-speaking audiences worldwide.

 The Latin Grammy Awards were the first prime-time English-, Spanish-, and Portuguese-language telecast on U.S. television.
 Members of the Latin Recording Academy are also eligible to vote for the categories in the Latin field of the Grammy Awards.

 The Latin Recording Academy has produced educational outreach programs in Buenos Aires, Los Angeles, Mexico City, Santo Domingo, San Juan, Bogotá, São Paulo, and in the U.S. in Miami, Chicago, Los Angeles, Dallas, Houston, New York, and San Antonio.
 The Latin Academy has also produced the e-Latin GRAMMY Carreras Y Música events.
 These events provide educational outreach to more than 10,000 high school-age participants from at least 11 countries.
 The Latin Academy's programs provide interested students the opportunity, using interactive satellite technology, to discuss with musicians and members of the music industry what it is like to work in the business and what it takes to be successful in the field.